Queensland's new Zero Emission Vehicle Strategy

 Purchase rebate

-We are making zero emission vehicles more affordable by reducing upfront costs for Queenslanders.
+We are making new zero emission vehicles more affordable by reducing upfront costs for Queenslanders.

-If you apply for a rebate keep proof of purchase information (such as contract of sale, Dealer tax invoice displaying final payment and date the vehicle was sold) to support your application.
+If you apply for a rebate, please keep your proof of purchase information to support your application, such as:

 Vehicles not eligible for a rebate include: